 Mr. Chalk from Zebra Girl, seems to be the manifestation of Sandra's demonic taint and appears in her dreams in order to drive her to cause pain and suffering.
 Amazingly, he's not the one that caused her Face-Heel Turn.

 In TwoKinds Trace Legacy and his previous self, before losing his memories is one of these, though he's not actively fighting it... yet.

 The Reveal behind the Big Bad in Animerica's second season is that he has a "demon side", being created from his constantly repressed negative thoughts on his twin Kasuse and the fear and sadness he felt from being The Unfavorite.
 The evil side constantly makes use of More than Mind Control to his good side, promising that Evil Feels Good and that he'll have a better life.
 However by Season 3 when the two converse once more Kiyone rejects his evil side, declaring that it only made his life worse and that he wants to atone for his sins.
 It is due to Ron's speech and his love for Yumi that he manages to overcome the demon within him.

 It's implied that Beast Boy went through this as well with his Super-Beast form.

 The two actually have a little chat about this at the end of the episode where Beast Boy got said form.

-In Scooby Doo Mystery Incorperated, it turns out that association with the Nibiru entity inverts this trope by slowly sealing away someone's good side in a frozen extradimentional room.
+In Scooby-Doo!
+Mystery Incorporated, it turns out that association with the Nibiru entity inverts this trope by slowly sealing away someone's good side in a frozen extradimensional room.
 Hence Nibiru is responsible for all the other Complete Monsters in the show.